Yarrabilba

 The level of general health in Yarrabilba is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Yarrabilba shows better-than-average health outcomes, with a low prevalence of common health conditions among its general population compared to national averages.
-However, certain older cohorts at risk have higher prevalence rates.
+Yarrabilba shows better-than-average health outcomes with fewer common health conditions among its general population compared to national averages.
+However, higher prevalence is seen in older and at-risk cohorts.

-The area has approximately 48% private health cover (~7,701 people), lower than the national average of 55.3%.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 11.2 and 10.1% of residents respectively.
-Around 71.6% of residents claim to be completely free from medical ailments, slightly higher than Greater Brisbane's 69.6%.
+Private health cover is low, at approximately 48% of the total population (around 7,701 people), lower than the national average of 55.3%.
+The most prevalent medical conditions are mental health issues affecting 11.2% of residents and asthma impacting 10.1%.
+About 71.6% of residents report having no medical ailments, compared to 69.6% in Greater Brisbane.
 The area has a lower proportion of seniors aged 65 and over at 5.7% (914 people), compared to Greater Brisbane's 11.4%.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health